Calling Test

 God Reveals Progressively

-Abraham left without knowing where he was going.
+God rarely shows the whole path at once.
+He shows the next step.
+Abraham left without knowing where he was going (Hebrews 11:8).
 The Israelites followed a cloud by day and fire by night — one day at a time.
-The disciples simply heard "Follow me" and had to figure out the rest as they walked.
+The disciples heard "Follow me" and had to work out the rest as they walked.

-"Your word is a lamp for my feet, a light on my path."
-(Psalm 119:105)
+Thy word is a lamp unto my feet, and a light unto my path.

 A lamp shows the next step.
 That is enough.